What risks do you have every day?

 Risk: We all live with it, but what can we do about it?
-Everyday we all are at risk, risk of being sued or at risk of having a judgement against us that could cause severe financial harm.
+Every day we all are at risk, risk of being sued, or at risk of having a judgment against us that could cause severe financial harm.
 Every time we jump into our car and head out on the roads, we are at risk of causing an accident and being held responsible for the damages we cause.
 We can be held responsible for the bodily injury and/or property damage we cause to others.

 Here are the classic 4 ways we can manage risk.